Information for parents

 Expedition

-The expedition area is a special challenge for pupils.
-The aim is to let young people experience independence and self-efficacy in a team.
+The expedition area represents a particular challenge for pupils.
+The aim is to allow young people to experience independence and self-efficacy in a team.

-All participants plan an expedition (bronze level: 2 days/1 night in a tent, silver and gold 3 and 4 days respectively) in the surrounding area, carry it out and conclude it with a presentation.
+All participants plan an expedition (bronze level: 2 days/1 overnight stay in a tent, silver and gold 3 and 4 days respectively) in the surrounding area, carry it out and conclude it with a presentation.

 The following rules apply:

-• If necessary, the supervisor accompanies the young people to their starting point.
+- If necessary, the supervisor accompanies the young people to their starting point.
 From there, the young people set off on their own.
-About every 1.5-3 hours, a meeting with the supervisor takes place at a so-called checkpoint to clarify any questions.
+Approximately every 1.5-3 hours there is a meeting with the supervisor at a so-called checkpoint to clarify any questions.

-• The participants carry all their equipment on their own.
+- The participants carry all their own equipment.

-• They provide for themselves and cook dinner on a Trangia cooker.
+- They provide for themselves and cook their own dinner on a Trangia stove.

-• The handling of the equipment, especially the cooker, is rehearsed beforehand.
+- Handling the equipment, especially the stove, is practiced beforehand.

-• Participants are allowed to have mobile phones with them, but these are in a sealed envelope and may only be used in an emergency, otherwise, the envelopes are to be kept sealed until the end of the expedition.
+- Participants are allowed to have cell phones with them, but these are kept in a sealed envelope and may only be used in an emergency, otherwise the envelopes must be kept sealed until the end of the expedition.

-• An emergency phone is always on so that the group can be reached by the supervisor.
+- An emergency telephone is always on so that the group can be reached by the supervisor.

-• Orientation and navigation are done with the help of analog maps.
+- Orientation and navigation are carried out using analog maps.

-• The young people undertake the expedition on their own responsibility.
+- The young people undertake the expedition at their own risk.

-• Supervision is always based on the principle “as much as necessary, as little as possible”.
+Supervision is always based on the principle of “as much as necessary, as little as possible”.
 If you have any questions about supervision, your child’s Award Leader will be happy to help.

 Protection and safety